-LCG’s Quality of Earnings Examinations provide lenders, buyers, and sellers involved in an M&A transaction with a high degree of insight into the risks, performance, and opportunities associated with the business under review.
-These examinations assist the parties in developing the optimal deal structure and help to avoid costly mistakes.
+LCG’s Quality of Earnings analyses provide lenders, buyers, and sellers involved in an M&A transaction with a high degree of insight into the risks, performance, and opportunities associated with the business under review.
+These analyses assist the parties in developing the optimal deal structure and help to avoid costly mistakes.

-These examinations can also be complemented with a Collateral Field Examination, which focuses more on the quality of the assets on the businesses balance sheet, including accounts receivable, inventory, machinery & equipment, along with the quality of the related asset reporting and control functions.
+These analyses can also be complemented with a Collateral Field Examination, which focuses more on the quality of the assets on the business’s balance sheet, including accounts receivable, inventory, machinery & equipment, along with the quality of the related asset reporting and control functions.

-While LCG customizes its approach for every engagement, key areas of focus on a Quality of Earnings Examination include identifying and analyzing:
+While LCG customizes its approach for every engagement, key areas of focus on a Quality of Earnings analyses include identifying and analyzing:

 - Purchase price adjustments